barryred/home_assistant_blueprints/blueprints/Sengled Smart Light Switch - Perscriptive - zigbee2mqtt.md

 # Sengled Smart Light Switch, Perscriptive Blueprint for zigbee2mqtt
-This ties a Sengled smart switch to one 'light' in a *very* simple (but also perscriptive) way.
+This ties a Sengled smart switch to one 'light' in a *very* simple (but also prescriptive) way.

 **Notes:**